Samar-mami/NewsWebSite/README.md

 - Execute the first container if you want to fill the MongoDB database with the articles of the day (This procedure could have been automated with Kubernetes for a daily execution for example)

+`docker run samarmami18/web-crawler:v2`

 - Execute the second container to run the API application.
 This will give you an endpoint : http://127.0.0.1:5000 to access data in two ways:

   - Data rendred in HTML formal : on this base url http://127.0.0.1:5000 for the sake of the test.
   - Data in json format : to get data in json format, the _api_functions.py_ script was written for you (see the section API documentation)

-To do this, run these commands :

-`docker run samarmami18/web-crawler:v2`

 `docker run -p 5000:5000 samarmami18/api_test:v2`

-This will generate a running container for each image.

-You can see the container name with this command:
+You can see the containers name with this command:

 `docker ps -a`